Vegas Golden Knights rout Coyotes 5-2 in inspired home debut | NorfolkNews.ca

-LAS VEGAS — The Vegas Golden Knights' debut on the Strip was a poignant smash.
+LAS VEGAS — The Vegas Golden Knights' National Hockey League debut on the Strip was a poignant smash.

-James Neal scored twice during a thrilling four-goal first period, and the Golden Knights remained unbeaten three games into their inaugural season with a 5-2 victory over the Arizona Coyotes in their home opener on Tuesday night.
+James Neal scored twice during a thrilling four-goal first period, and the Golden Knights remained unbeaten three games into their inaugural season with a 5-2 victory over the Arizona Coyotes in their home opener on Tuesday.

 Tomas Nosek scored the first home goal in franchise history just 2:31 into the first period, and Deryk Engelland added his first goal for his adopted hometown's new team moments later.